Table of Contents

 Notes From the MGC Kitchen

-Cooking a prime rib (aka standing rib roast) to tender perfection requires little more than simple seasonings and careful attention to temperatures and roasting times, which is why it’s one of the easiest main dishes you can make for guests.
+Cooking a standing rib roast (aka prime rib) to tender perfection requires little more than simple seasonings and careful attention to temperatures and roasting times, which is why it’s one of the easiest main dishes you can make for guests.
 Because the meat itself is so flavorful, we keep the seasonings simple (just salt, pepper, and olive oil) and make comforting side dishes to round out the meal.
 We use leftovers for roast beef sandwiches and freeze the rib bones for making soup.

 Key Ingredients

-- FIRST CUT PRIME RIB ROAST (aka standing rib roast): Ask your butcher for a three-rib roast from the small end of the rack of ribs (see below for more info).
+- FIRST CUT STANDING RIB ROAST (aka prime rib): Ask your butcher for a three-rib roast from the small end of the rack of ribs (see below for more info).
 It should weigh between 6 and 7 pounds, be nicely marbled, and have a layer of fat on the top.
+See below for shopping tips.

 - SHALLOT: We like the mild flavor a minced shallot sautéed in olive oil adds to the horseradish cream sauce.
 If you don’t have shallots, you could substitute a small clove of garlic.